48design/phmiley/README.md

 Phmiley's code itself is available under the terms of the MIT license.

-The code ranges are extracted from Unicode's emoji-data.txt, © 2019 Unicode®, Inc.
+The code ranges are extracted from Unicode's emoji-data.txt and other data files, © 2019 Unicode®, Inc.
 See their [Terms of Use](https://www.unicode.org/copyright.html) and [License](https://www.unicode.org/license.html) information.

 When using the built-in presets that request Twemoji or OpenMoji graphics, you are required to attribute that usage accordingly: